 - Motorcycle wrecks: Speeding, bad weather, poor visibility

 - Workplace injuries: Falls from faulty equipment, falling objects, explosion burns, exposure to toxic chemicals, repetitive strains

 - Premises liability claims: Dog attacks, slip- or trip-and-fall accidents

 - Products liability matters: Dangerous or faulty products

-“Personal injury” is an insurance term of art: It refers to various classifications of torts which produce some sort of harm, including bodily injury.
-Some examples of such insurable harms include false arrest, malicious prosecution, invasion of privacy, libel, and slander.
+“Personal injury” also refers to various classifications of torts that produce some sort of harm, including bodily injury.
+Some examples of such insurable harms include false arrest, malicious prosecution, invasion of privacy, libel and slander.

-Products liability is the liability on the part of the manufacturer or distributor for bodily injury or property damage resulting from some defect in the product.
-The term “product” has been interpreted to include containers, parts of equipment, and product warranties, as well as a failure to provide warnings and other notices required by local, state and federal governing regulatory agencies.
-Any company that puts a product in the stream of commerce has this exposure.
-Losses are typically indemnified under a commercial general liability policy.
+Products liability is the legal responsibility on the part of the manufacturer or distributor of products for sale in wholesale and retail outlets for bodily injury or property damage resulting from some defect in the product.
+A “product” can include containers, parts of equipment, as well as product warranties.
+It can also be a failure to provide warnings and other notices that local, state and federal governing regulatory agencies may require.
+Any company that puts a product in the stream of commerce may be liable for injuries a product may cause.
+Many losses are typically subject to indemnification under a commercial general liability policy.